Alani Fujii

 Graduate Student

-She received her Bachelor of Arts degree from Barnard College cum laude in Urban Studies with a minor in Women, Gender, and Sexuality Studies in 2019.
-She is a former Peace Corps volunteer who taught English in the Kingdom of Tonga, South Pacific until 2020.
-Before coming to Yale, Alani was working as an administrative officer at the National Institutes of Health.
+She received her BA from Barnard College in Urban Studies with a minor in Women, Gender, and Sexuality Studies in 2019.
+She is a former Peace Corps volunteer who taught English in the Kingdom of Tonga.
+Before coming to Yale, Alani was working as an Administrative Officer at the National Institutes of Health.